richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-x pass initial P as world relative transforms x use new iterating method to reduce P error on pairs ... x patches are wrong (estimated normal / affine)
-	- how to do rays from a specific pixel?
-		- image point
-		- inverse k

-x dense starts out with very high error x errors don't match

-x filter on F first before R
+- with the original bundle-adjust sparse graph, could just use this instead of starting the
+	- then scales / preprocessing are useless ?
+	- would just continue bundle adjust from prior

+- dense initial view graph looks bad
+	- display could just be really weird angle ?

 => speed up world view/transform lookups
 	- world stores a list of transforms for each view
 		=> lazy init

 - method for removing bad matches after/during probe searching

+- top of bench is frequently wrong & assigned as part of tree BG

 - NEXT STEPS:
-	- DENSE TRACKS
+	- DENSE TRIPLES (SCALES)
-		- 10-50k points
-		- 5-20k tracks - per image
-			- filter on R
-			- filter on corner
-	- DENSE ASBOLUTE
+	- DENSE ASBOLUTE ORIENTATIONS
-	- DENSE BA
+	- DENSE BA 3+ tracks
-		- after including a bunch of points, keep separate TRACK file that is only points with 3+ views
+		- after including a bunch of points, keep separate TRACK file that are only points with 3+ views [don't care about pairs -- not processed]
+=> well-placed views - NOW STATIC
+=> good track seed points (some outliers)
 	- DENSE SURFACES
+		---- load smaller sets of points / images at once
+			- skeletalish scenes
+		- load groups of views at a time (3-6)
+		- project track points not visible in view I to get more support
 			- 'novel' points not yet recovered [eg missed background points]
 		- blank area filling ?
-	- DROPPING WORST POINTS (low local density compared to sampled averages)
+	- COMBINE SEPARATE SCENES' POINT TOGETHER INTO SINGLE SCENE ------ AGGREGATION
+		- only P3D are brought in (and normals & size)
+		- discard / merge repeated areas

 	- SURFACE TRIANGULATION/TESSELATION
 	- TEXTURING